White Space

 Enhancing Aesthetics

-• Elegance and Sophistication: Often associated with premium or luxury brands
+Elegance and sophistication is often associated with premium or luxury brands.

 White Space in Different Contexts